yunhaoyang234/Patch-Subspace-Learning-Autoencoder/README.md

     	  --test_validation_files_path "Zurich_sRBG_test(REPLACE THIS WITH YOUR OWN FILE DIRECTORY)/"

 ```
+The reconstruction quality of test data evaluated by PSNR, and Multi-Scale SSIM will be printed out, and the trained model will be saved to the current working directory.

 #### Reconstruct Full-Resolution sRGB Image
 Please run *Zurich Raw to sRGB Experiment* first to obtain a saved model.